 Through our four signature culinary events — L.A.
-Loves Alex’s Lemonade, The Great Chefs Event NYC, The Great Chefs Event Philadelphia and The Great Chefs Event Chicago, the culinary community has provided tremen-dous support to ALSF.
+Loves Alex’s Lemonade, The Great Chefs Event NYC, The Great Chefs Event Philadelphia and The Great Chefs Event Chicago, the culinary community has provided tremendous support to Alex's Lemonade Stand Foundation (ALSF).
 These amazing chefs have cooked, shared recipes, hosted lemonade stands, organized culinary events and lent their incredible talents to our fight to cure childhood cancer.
 Most recently, our amazing team of chef supporters contributed their recipes to Alex’s Table, the first ever ALSF cookbook.

 Meet our dynamic group of chef supporters!